yetanotherion/jmoab_migration/05_big_bang.md

 * [@oehme](https://github.com/oehme) Gradle perf lead: +1!

 [Feasibility study](https://confluence.criteois.com/display/RP/Feasibility+of+maven+to+gradle+automated+translation)

+--
 * 637 pom.xml

+--
 * 50 reviews merged per week on pom

+--
-* 50 maven plugins, if we automate the translation of 28 chosen plugins, it may be ok.
+* if we automate the translation of 28 / 47 maven plugins, it may be ok

+--

 __GO__